 Impacts of Private Prison Contracting on Inmate Time Served and Recidivism

-I contribute new evidence on the impacts of private prison contracting by exploiting staggered prison capacity shocks in Mississippi between 1996 and 2004.
-I find that private prison inmates serve up to 90 additional days, which equals 7 percent of the average time served.
-The mechanism for this delayed release appears linked to the widespread use of conduct violations in private prisons.
-Despite the additional days served, I find no evidence that private prison inmates recidivate less.
-I nest both results in a theoretical model based on the typical private prison contract that pays a diem for each occupied bed.
+This paper examines the impact of private prison contracting by exploiting staggered prison capacity shocks in Mississippi.
+The analysis shows that private prison inmates serve 90 additional days, alternatively estimated as 4.8 percent of the average sentence.
+The delayed release erodes half of the cost savings offered by private contracting and is linked to the greater likelihood of conduct violations in private prisons.
+The additional days served do not lead to apparent changes in inmate recidivism.
+The analysis is motivated by a model based on the typical private prison contract that pays a diem for each occupied bed.

 Suggested Citation: Suggested Citation